Open Paper LogoOpen Paper

 The dataset's structured-output schema is defined as a hierarchy of Pydantic models in evals/generate_dataset.py.
 The top-level PaperEvalGeneration is what Gemini 3.1 Pro is asked to produce per paper; the Field descriptions double as part of the prompt, since the structured-output API surfaces them to the model.
 The full hierarchy is reproduced below in dependency order.

-Three sparse per-type fields carry additional grading context: metadata_required_sections annotates the integration target on multi-hop rows, metadata_false_premise and expected_refusal annotate the failure mode on adversarial rows, and judge_rubric carries a per-question rubric that the LLM judge consults when scoring comprehension answers.
+Three sparse per-type fields carry additional grading context: metadata_required_sections annotates the integration target on multi-hop rows, metadata_false_premise and expected_refusal annotate the failure mode on adversarial rows, and judge_rubric carries a per-question rubric that the LLM evaluator consults when scoring comprehension answers.

 class SectionEvidence(BaseModel):